s-ol/alive/docs/guide.md

 Again, double check your installation or try adding `--lua-version 5.3` if the displayed version is not 5.3.

-With everything reacdy to go, you can now install the dependencies for `alive`:
+With everything reacdy to go, you can now install the dependencies for `alv`:

     $ luarocks install moonscript
     $ luarocks install luasystem